The future of iron and steel

 Read more

-On February 17, Companhia Baiana de Pesquisa Mineral (CBPM) and Brazil Iron visited the headquarters of German energy and engineering giant RWE to explore advanced solutions for sustainable mining and green iron production.
+On February 17, Companhia Baiana de Pesquisa Mineral (CBPM) and Brazil Iron visited the headquarters of of the German energy company RWE to explore advanced solutions for sustainable mining and green iron production.
 RWE, a key partner of Brazil Iron, is providing engineering expertise to support the company’s transition to truckless mining systems powered entirely by renewable energy.
 The German company has successfully implemented this methodology in Europe’s largest open-pit mine, serving as a model for efficient and low-impact operations.

-The delegation included CBPM President Henrique Carballal, Brazil Iron's Vice President of Institutional Relations Emerson Souza, Special Projects Manager Chris Saxton, and RWE’s Director Arie Hertzier.
+The delegation included CBPM President Henrique Carballal, Brazil Iron's Vice President of Institutional Relations Emerson Souza, Special Projects Manager Chris Saxton, and RWE TI’s Head of Mining, Arie-Johann Heiertz.

 He further highlighted Bahia’s potential as a global leader in sustainable iron production: